CP-Payne/WonderPicAI/README.md

 The app is fully functional with:

 * 🔐 Authentication (email/password & Google Sign-In)
-* 🖼️ Image generation interface powered by AI
+* 🖼️ Image generation and gallery interface powered by AI
 * 💳 Stripe integration for purchasing credits
 * 🧭 Clean UX with toast notifications, error pages, and a dynamic gallery